The Best Time to Learn About Breastfeeding

 As a mom-to-be, sometimes it can feel like there’s no end to decisions you have to make – baby names, registries, nursery colors, and more!
 One of the most important decisions will focus on how you plan to feed your new baby.

-Evidence-based research has shown that breastfeeding is the option with greatest health benefits for both mom and baby but with so much else to think about, moms often wait until baby arrives to ask for breastfeeding tips and techniques.
+Evidence-based research has shown that breastfeeding is the option with greatest health benefits for both mom and baby but with so much else to think about, moms often wait until baby arrives to start learning about breastfeeding tips and techniques.

 It is important to raise the topic of breastfeeding with your healthcare provider and make sure that you have identified the tools and resources you may need before baby arrives.
 To help, we put together a list of questions to bring with you to your next ob/gyn visit.